Credentials: PhD, Washington University in St. Louis; MSW, Washington University in St. Louis; BSW, New York University

 308 School of Social Work

 - Curriculum Vitae

-Dr. Gerassi teaches multiple courses including Sex Trafficking and Social Work and Practice with Individuals, Families, and Groups.
-Her research and teaching are informed by her social work practice experience (LCSW), primarily with survivors of violence.
+Dr. Gerassi’s pedagogical and mentoring approach is strongly informed by a critical, intersectional lens, which is essential to dismantling systems of oppression and advancing social justice.
+She teaches multiple courses including Sex Trading and Sex Trafficking and Practice with Individuals, Families, and Groups.
+Her research and teaching are informed by social work practice experience (LCSW), primarily with survivors of violence.